 On top of everything else, you can also attack the opposing player via a “Challenge,” though this only ever causes one point of damage and would have to be used repeatedly (or at just the right moment) if you want to take them out-of-play for a win.

 That’s the base rules, but after a few years, new rules were introduced to the Tomy release, which made their way to the Fantasy Flight release with the publication of the “Break of Dawn” expansion.
-Unfortunately, Break of Dawn was the last set that was ever published in the west before the game was shut down.
+Unfortunately, Break of Dawn was the last set that was ever published in the west before the game was shut down, and Tomy didn’t last much longer.
 These new rules introduced Nobody cards (which function more or less the same as Dark cards), and phased out many of the old Attack cards and replaced them with Equipment cards, which could be attached to a Player card or Friend card permanently (or at least as permanent as a Friend card ever were).
 More important, Break of Dawn introduced two all-new player classes to join the existing Light-aligned player characters: Dark-aligned player characters and “XIII”-aligned player characters.

-Dark player cards (which were Disney villains and the like) could not use Friend cards, Equipment cards, or any legacy Attack cards, but could use Dark cards in the same fashion as Friend cards!
+Dark player cards (which were Disney villains and the like) could not use Friend cards, Equipment cards, or legacy Attack cards, but could use Dark cards in the same fashion as Friend cards!
 This gives the bad guys a lot of tactical flexibility, since they can stack their deck with Dark cards and never have to worry about having the wrong card at the wrong time.
 Need a friend: give the Dark card to yourself!
 Need to delay your foe?
 Play it on them!

 XIII players are very different.
 They can play Nobody cards as Friends, but can actually mix other XIII-aligned Player cards into their deck to use as Friend cards, summoning other members of the Organization to their side in battle.
 XIII players can also Challenge their opponent twice in one turn.
 You can see the narrative these new player classes introduce: the Light cards are trying to journey through the worlds, the Dark cards are trying to “conquer” the worlds, and the XIII cards could take over the worlds but are much better suited to taking out their opponent.
 It’s an impressive job of capturing the spirit of the original factions in the games!